 History of The Leadmill

 The Leadmill is Sheffield’s longest running live music venue and nightclub.
-It first opened its doors in 1980 and has hosted some of the biggest live acts in the world.
+It first opened its doors in 1980 and has been a creative hub in Sheffield for nearly 40 years.
 It has been voted as Sheffield’s best live music venue on numerous occasions and has also won national awards including from the NME and Live UK.
 Home to live music, club events, theatre, comedy & film screenings.

 The Leadmill is now firmly established as Sheffield’s premier live music venue and as one of the most renowned venues on the live music scene.
 Franz Ferdinand once told the Arcade Fire that playing the Leadmill was seen as a “rite of passage” and seasoned acts still recall the time they played the venue and opt to play here when they could be filling much larger venues instead.